scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 Our model was first pre-trained on ImageNet 224 × 224 resolution imagery.
 The network was then resized and fine-tuned for classification on 448 × 448 turn lane marking imagery, to ensure that the relatively small features of interest were still reliably detected.

 **Segmentation Models.** For parking lot segmentation, we selected an approach of binary segmentation (distinguishing parking lots from the background), and found U-Net [unet]_ to be a suitable architecture.
 The U-Net architecture can be found in Figure 9.
 It consists of a contracting path, to capture context, and a symmetric expanding path, which allows precise localization.
 This type of network can be trained end-to-end with very few training images and can yield more precise segmentations than prior state-of-the-art methods such as sliding-window convolutional networks.
 The first part of the U-Net network downsamples, and is similar in design and purpose to the encoding part of an autoencoder.
 It repeatedly applies convolution blocks followed by maxpool downsamplings, encoding the input image into increasingly abstract representations at successively deeper levels.
 The second part of the network consists of upsampling and concatenation, followed by ordinary convolution operations.
 Concatenation combines relatively “raw” information with relatively “processed” information.
 This can be understood as allowing the network to assign a class to a pixel with sensitivity to small-scale, less-abstract information about the pixel and its immediate neighborhood (e.g., whether it is gray) and simultaneously with sensitivity to large-scale, more-abstract information about the pixel’s context (e.g., whether there are nearby cars aligned in the patterns typical of parking lots).
+We have recently replaced the standard U-Net encoder with pre-trained ResNet50 [resnet]_ encoder.
+We have also replaced learned deconvolutions with nearest neighbor upsampling followed by a convolution for refinement.
+We saw a 1% improvement in accuracy after making these changes.

 .. figure:: fig9.png
    :height: 125 px